andy23512/blog-zh-tw/source/_posts/alnitak-a-practice-tool-of-charachorder-3d-input-devices-developed-by-tangent.md

 - Layout Viewer
   - can view the final layout (actual output under the seleced OS keyboard layout) by layers and with/without shift
   - search for a key in the layout
+  - print the final layout (or generate a pdf file of it)

 # Side Topics